 - 70% of minority businesses are more concerned about their customers’ and employees’ safety, which impacts hiring and retention of their workforce, according to a report from Metlife and the U.S. Chamber.

-Not surprisingly, lean thinking and implementing lean practices became a leading topic of discussion and a top strategy being adopted as MBEs shifted towards economic recovery.
+Not surprisingly, adopting lean thinking and implementing lean practices became a leading topic of discussion and a top strategy for shifting MBEs toward economic recovery.

 The Intersection of Diversity and Lean

 Our NMSDC-certified MBEs offer insight into how being lean on the frontline is helping America’s workforce become more inclusive and capable.

 We’ll begin with a quick definition: The core idea of lean is to create more value for customers with fewer resources and less waste.
 Lean organizations focus key processes on increasing customer value.
 Lean business practices require a shift from focusing on the management of separate assets and departments to a more holistic approach, which considers the flow of products and services across the entire value stream.

 Integrating a lean philosophy into operations and standards seems to be a natural fit for NMSDC’s MBE community, which uses lean practices to be more innovative and responsive to customers.

 The business model for diversity has always emphasized the value of streamlining processes and the importance of remaining flexible rather than rigid.
 MBEs are often coached to consider business opportunities through the lens of being nimble and responsive while optimizing cost-effectiveness.
 Where can quick changes be made to align capabilities with needs?
 What systems could be modified or technologies updated to qualify?
 Is it possible to deliver successfully with little or no personnel or facility investment?